High Road School of Windham County

 To supplement our school’s regular 10-month school year program, we offer an Extended School Year (ESY) program for eligible students.
 This summer programming provides academic support with an eye toward preventing regression of skills and maintaining academic and behavioral skills development through such means as subject area tutorials, behavioral instruction, recreational activities, and cultural experiences.

-Family involvement continues to be a staple of the High Road model, and parents are always encouraged to visit the school at any time, learn more about our program, and become as involved as they wish in the academic pursuits of their children.
+Family involvement continues to be a staple of the High Road model.
+Parents/guardians are encouraged to visit the school to learn more about our program, and to become as involved as they wish in the academic pursuits of their children.

-Utilizing four specific instructional rotations, students are assessed academically, gain self-regulation skills, learn with district-aligned academic curriculums, and utilize integrated technology.
+Utilizing three specific instructional rotations, students are assessed academically, gain self-regulation skills, learn with district-aligned academic curriculums, and utilize integrated technology.

-Our social workers guide students through emotional and social growth issues.
-They focuses on helping the student develop age-appropriate skills and behaviors for the classroom and beyond.
-Through the use of recreational and other activities, they assist students in building self-esteem, applying social skills, and practicing leadership and team participation.
-The students are seen individually and in small-group sessions.
-It is also not unusual to find social workers in the classroom leading social skills activities.
+Our certified school social worker guides students with social, emotional and behavioral support.
+She focuses on helping students develop age-appropriate skills and behaviors for the classroom and beyond.
+She assists students in building self-esteem, applying social skills, and practicing leadership and team participation.
+Students are seen individually and in small group sessions.
+It is also not unusual to find her in the classroom leading social skills activities.

-At High Road, all related services personnel work closely with classroom teachers to assure integration of learned skills into all classroom activities.
+At High Road Schools, all related services personnel work closely with classroom teachers to assure integration of learned skills into all classroom activities.

-In addition to our High School Program, we also have a 5th year 12+ classroom for students who are interested in and qualify for an additional year of transition and job readiness supports.
+In addition to our high school program, High Road Schools have 12+ classrooms for students who are interested in and qualify for an additional year of transition and job readiness supports.
 These students complete some academic and office work in the morning and are then taken out to various job sites daily to gain work experience and increase life skills.
 Students in this program are responsible for managing their own “bank account” of money earned at the job sites and are then provided with Visa cards to practice managing income and expenses.
 These students also explore future career options and training programs required for desired careers.
 Our staff work diligently to identify students’ interests and foster partnerships with job sites that meet their specific interests.